Code-Institute-Submissions/Concrete-Jungle/README.md

 -   ### <strong>Alt tags note</strong>
-    -   The developer has purposefully ommitted alt tags for the Mixes/Playlists images on the Listen Page, as they function only as icons and therefore should not read by screen readers, as that would negatively impact user experiece for users with impaired vision.
+    -   The developer has purposefully ommitted alt tags for the Mixes/Playlists images on the Listen Page, as they function only as icons and therefore should not read by screen readers, as that would negatively impact user experience for users with impaired vision.

 ## Technologies Used
 -----